BhargavRajGuru/confused.me/_posts/2023-08-29-jupyter-notebooks.md

 ```

 {:start="2"}

-2. Run the following code in your notebook to confirm that you are using the correct kernel
+2. Run the following code in your notebook to confirm that you are using the correct kernel.v c

 ```python
 import os